PhilipYip1988/python-notebooks/mambaforge_install/environments.md

 mamba create -n ENVNAME PACKAGENAME1 PACKAGENAME2 ...
 ```

-There is a legacy env command that is currently only available using conda (mamba is based upon conda) and won't act upon the selected environment, instead -n ENVNAME needs to be provided.
+There is also a legacy env command that won't act upon the selected environment, instead -n ENVNAME needs to be provided when using the command.
+At current this command only works using conda and the following error displays when using Mamba ['Namespace' object has no attribute 'func' - GitHub Issue](https://github.com/conda-forge/miniforge/issues/475)

 This includes exporting the Environment to a yml file:

 ```
 conda env export -n ENVNAME > Documents\ENVNAME.yml